 1. Weighted Side Bend

 Great for lengthening and strengthening, perform this move by standing with your feet hip-width apart and holding a dumbbell in your right hand.
 With your opposite hand on your hip (or behind your head if you are more advanced), gently lean to the right side, keeping the dumbbell close to your leg like you are painting a stripe down the side of your leggings.
-Keeping your hips facing forward, engage your obliques to return to center.
+Keeping your hips facing forward, engage your obliques to return to the center.
 Perform 30 seconds on one side and 30 seconds on the other.

 2. Weighted Wood Chopper